tasal-labs/homelab/projects/windows-lab/docs/01-proxmox-networking.md

 ## Why?

-vmbr2 acts as a virtual Layer 2 switch, allowing communication between pfSense, the Domain Controller and Windows client without exposing the lab directly to the home network.
+vmbr2 acts as a virtual Layer 2 switch, allowing communication between pfSense, the Domain Controller and Windows client without exposing the lab directly to the home network and internet.

 ## Verification